loopbackio/strong-error-handler/README.md

 }
 ```

+In general, `strong-error-handler` must be the last middleware function registered.

 The above configuration will log errors to the server console, but not return stack traces in HTTP responses.
 For details on configuration options, see below.